-The Elements Of Design As The Fundamental Aspects Of Any Visual Design
+Elements Of Design as the Fundamental Aspects of any Visual Design

 The process of creating and arranging visual elements to express information, evoke a feeling, or communicate a message is known as visual design.
-It focuses on improving the aesthetic appearance of the product by using certain elements, such as typography, images, color, layout, and suitable space.
+It focuses on improving the product’s aesthetic appearance by using elements such as typography, images, color, layout, and appropriate spacing.

-In addition to aesthetic appeal, the designer focuses on placing the elements in a strategic way to improve functionality and the overall user experience.
-The design is created to be used in various formats, such as print, digital interfaces, advertisements, and products.
+In addition to aesthetic appeal, the designer strategically places elements to enhance functionality and the overall user experience.
+The design is intended for use across various formats, including print, digital interfaces, advertisements, and products.

 With the advancements in AI tools, many designers started using an ad maker, a logo animator, and similar tools to ease their workflow and enhance efficiency.